lovit/clustering4docs/README_en.md

 fig = visualize_pairwise_distance(centers, max_dist=.7, sort=True)
 ```

-If you find the redundant ones, you can easily merge them to one cluster.
+If you find redundant clusters, you can easily merge them into a single cluster.

 ```python
 from soyclustering import merge_close_clusters